 The Year in Chargebacks report is the first quantitative yearly report in the industry, differentiated from the qualitative reports that have previously been released.
 The data reflects the outcomes that Midigator helps merchants achieve.

 Discover greater insights.
 Download the exclusive version of the report now!

 What are the most important conclusions that can be drawn from The Year in Chargebacks?
 Here is a high-level overview of the most significant insights in the 2020 report and tangible recommendations for merchants to manage their own chargebacks.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?

 The difference is an ongoing effort to prevent disputes.

-This should include a combination of pre-sale (address verification service, card security codes, etc.) post-sale (prevention alerts, VMPI, etc.), and post-chargeback (analytics) initiatives.
+This should include a combination of pre-sale (address verification service, card security codes, third-party vendors, etc.) post-sale (prevention alerts, Eliminator, and Order Insight), and post-chargeback (analytics) initiatives.